During the programme

 Want to know more about this programme?

 Next Level Engineering students are expected to form an active and reinforcing learning community.
 This community consists of you and your fellow students and if necessary, teachers of the core team.
 This community is similar to a group of co-workers in your future work environment.
 You will work independently but together when needed, all working towards the same goal: making a success of your Master Programme.

 We also expect you to study independently; preparing for the classes you attend so they can be interactive.
 You are expected at Hogeschool Utrecht for an average of four days a week to work together in project groups and your learning team.

 All of the programmes at HU University of Applied Sciences are tested and approved by the Accreditation Organisation of the Netherlands and Flanders (NVAO).

 Why study Master Next Level Engineering at HU?

 Study hands-on complex problems in the engineering field that require a Master’s approach; real Applied Science.

 Master of Science in one year

-This pressure cooker programme is demanding and is for you when you are motivated to study hard.
-You'll obtain a Master of Science (MSc) in one year.
+This ambitious programme is demanding, so you have to be motivated to study hard.
+You will obtain a Master of Science (MSc) in one year.